FutureSystems2023/World-Athletics-data-collection/README.md

 For changing parameters, this can be done in config.py and using arguments when calling script.py (use -h switch for more details).
 <br>

-To change countries to be scrapped, edit the following code block found in config.py:
+To change countries to be scraped, edit the following code block found in config.py:

 <pre><code>
 countries_list = [